VanyushaDoronin/adt-string/README.md

 # README

 ## Task 1.
-My first attempt of implementation abstract data type in C (This example is string).
+My first attempt of implementation polymorphic data structure in C (This example is string).